mins-verse/mins-verse.github.io/_pages/about.md

 My research interests include extended reality, virtual humans, human-computer interaction, procedural content generation, and computer animation.
 In my Ph.D., I focus on how people interact with virtual humans during collaborative tasks and how they perceive their intelligence.
 Also, I am interested in motion retargeting from video to 3D animation.

+<span style="color:red"> I have received the Best Paper Award of ACM Transactions on Interactive Intelligent Systems (2023). </span>

 If you have any questions, please send an email to choi714@purdue.edu.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->